How to Grow Sweet Potatoes: The Complete Guide

 Sweet Potato Slips

 Note that sweet potatoes are not grown from seed.
-Instead, they’re grown from slips, sprouts from existing sweet potatoes.
-Slips are often available at local garden centers, nurseries, from local farmers (such as farmers’ markets), or from mail-order companies.
+Instead, they’re grown from slips, which are sprouts from existing sweet potatoes.
+Slips are often available at local garden centers and nurseries, from local farmers (such as farmers’ markets), or mail-order companies.
 Or you can start your own (see below).

-Before you order slips, please make sure that you have a long enough growing season to actually grow sweet potatoes.
+Before you order slips, please make sure that you have a long enough growing season to grow sweet potatoes.
 Most varieties will take about 90 to 120 days to mature.
 See your frost dates and length of growing season.
-Also, make sure you time your order with your planting dates in mind!
+Also, ensure you time your order with your planting dates in mind!

 Planting